shosing/MulePagination/README.md

 Open the customer application in Anypoint Studio from Anypoint Exchange.
 Do not run the application.

 Run a H2 embedded database and change the credentials in the configuration.xml file.

-In your application in Studio, click the Global Elements tab.

-Double-click the NetSuite global element to open its Global Element Properties panel.
-Configure it as follows:
+This application queries two table with customerID and the reference key between both.